MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/analysis_modules.rst

 #.
 Import the desired module, since analysis modules are not imported
    by default.
 #.
 Initialize the analysis class instance from the previously imported module.
 #.
+Run the analysis with the :meth:`~MDAnalysis.analysis.base.AnalysisBase.run`
-Run the analysis, optionally for specific trajectory slices.
+   method, optionally for specific trajectory slices.
 #.
-Access the analysis from the :attr:`results` attribute
+Access the analysis from the
+   :attr:`~MDAnalysis.analysis.base.AnalysisBase.results` attribute

 .. code-block:: python